 Literary Analysis

-File 5 is the novel’s “Architectural Uncanny” thesis in its purest form.
+File 5 is the novel's "Architectural Uncanny" thesis in its purest form.
 A modern house sits on modern land.
-Inside it, through walls too thick to be structurally necessary, is a machine that killed a woman nearly a century ago.
+Behind walls too thick for structural need sits a machine.
+That machine killed a woman nearly a century ago.
 The house did not demolish its own history.
 It enveloped it.

 The people who built the shell around the watermill knew what was inside.
 The people who bought the shell and added the second floor knew what was inside.
 Kenji did not.
-This is the generational structure of concealment: each layer of construction is a new generation choosing not to tell the next one.
+This is the generational structure of concealment.
+Each layer of construction is a new generation that stays silent.

 Connective Tissue

-The “female egret” of File 3 is Okinu, confirmed.
-The alcove was occupied by the baby (Yaeko) who survived.
-As File 10 will explain, the Hikura family eventually bought this land and built the modern shell around the watermill to create a pilgrimage site for the cult, a visit to the Holy Mother’s birthplace.
+The "female egret" of File 3 is Okinu, confirmed.
+The baby in the alcove was Yaeko, and she survived.
+File 10 explains the rest.
+The Hikura family bought this land and built the modern shell around the watermill.
+It became a pilgrimage site for the cult, a visit to the Holy Mother's birthplace.
 When the cult collapsed, they simply sold the property to an ordinary civilian.

 File 6: The Hall of Rebirth